Create a Service Fabric cluster in Azure using the Azure portal

 - Single node cluster and three node clusters are meant for test use only.
 They are not supported for any running production workloads.

-- Choose the Initial VM scale set capacity for the node type.
-You can scale up or down the number of VMs in a node type later on, but on the primary node type, the minimum is five for production workloads.
+- Choose the Initial virtual machine scale set capacity for the node type.
+You can scale in or out the number of VMs in a node type later on, but on the primary node type, the minimum is five for production workloads.
 Other node types can have a minimum of one VM.
 The minimum number of VMs for the primary node type drives the reliability of your cluster.

 - Configure Custom endpoints.
 This field allows you to enter a comma-separated list of ports that you want to expose through the Azure Load Balancer to the public Internet for your applications.
 For example, if you plan to deploy a web application to your cluster, enter "80" here to allow traffic on port 80 into your cluster.
 For more information on endpoints, see communicating with applications